Brown Butter Apple Cake

 - Kanzi – is another hybrid of Braeburn and Gala varieties with a tangy taste, and crisp bite

-scroll down to the bottom for the recipe ⬇️
+Scroll down to the bottom for the Brown Butter Apple Cake recipe.

 check out some more winning apple desserts